JimD325/data-structures-and-algorithms/401Challenges/graphs/README.md

 ![](./MazeCC38.PNG)

 ## Business Trip Calculation
-- Createa function which will calculate the total cost of a business trip itenerary, as well as determine if the trip is even possible with direct flights.
+- Create a function which will calculate the total cost of a business trip itenerary, as well as determine if the trip is even possible with direct flights.

 ### Whiteboard ![](./businessTrip%20CC.PNG)